JuliaGraphics/Tk.jl/examples/README.md

 bind(b, "<Return>", callback)                           ## press return key when button has focus
 ```

 We see the use of an internal frame to hold the button.
-The frames
+The frame's
 layout is managed using `pack`, the buttons with `grid`.
 Both these
 have some conveniences.
 For grid, the location of the cell can be
 specified by 1-based index as shown.
 The button callback is just a